Get Face Masks From These Stylish Designers

-The CDC is currently advising all Americans to wear a simple cloth face covering to help stop the spread spread of coronavirus.
-Civilians are urged not to buy surgical or N-95 respirator masks, as those critical supplies are desperately needed by our healthcare workers and first responders.
+The CDC has previously advised Americans to wear a simple cloth face covering in public to help stop the spread of coronavirus.
+Civilians were urged not to buy surgical or N-95 respirator masks, as those were needed by our healthcare workers and first responders.

-But for those looking to upgrade their face mask game, here's a list of style brands selling stylish, washable cloth face masks right now:
+But for those of us looking to upgrade our face mask game, here’s a list of fashion brands selling stylish, washable cloth face masks right now:

 Ball and Buck